Flipped Math Classes FAQ

 The flipped classes meet four hours a week in a regular classroom with an instructor.
 Prior to each class meeting, you will watch a video lecture or read through the textbook and create a set of notes to bring to class.
 In the classroom, your instructor will review some key ideas.
 Then you will work in groups to complete your math exercises for the day.
 All students follow the course schedule at the same pace.

 Yes.
 Videos, the textbook, homework, quizzes and tests are accessed online using the MyMathLab software.

-In our pilot program the pass rate in the flipped class was significantly higher than the TERM pass rates, as well as the national average of pass rates for developmental mathematics.
-Some students said the flipped class is a fun way to learn math.
+The pass rate in the flipped classes is significantly higher than the TERM pass rates, as well as the national average of pass rates for developmental mathematics.
+Some students say the flipped class is a fun way to learn math.

 What else should I know about "flipped" classes at Weber State?The flipped class is very structured.
 Students who cannot keep up with the schedule or otherwise meet the requirements of the course are transferred into a TERM course.

 Weber State University